fbpx

 Can I Pursue a Camp Lejeune Lawsuit Without a Lawyer?

 While pursuing a Camp Lejeune lawsuit without a lawyer is technically possible, we highly recommend working with an experienced personal injury lawyer.
 The right lawyer knows how much you’re entitled to recover and can help you file all required paperwork on and ahead of time.
-They will also fight tooth and nail to ensure you receive maximum compensation.
+Pursuing a mass tort or class action lawsuit against a government entity is usually very difficult and expensive.

 How Will the VA Treat My Camp Lejeune-Contaminated Water-Related Healthcare Conditions Without a Disability Claim or Lawsuit?